-Figure 10-2: The Select Font dialog box.
+FIGURE 10-2: The Fonts tab of the Printer Setup dialog box.

 Experiment for a while with the Font, Font Style, and Size settings.
-For example, if you have a bookstore, choose the Bookman font (maybe using bold for your company's name and address); if you run a messenger service, choose Courier; Italian mathematicians can use Times New Roman (just kidding).
+If you have a bookstore, for example, choose the Bookman font (maybe using bold for your company's name and address); if you run a messenger service, choose Courier; Italian mathematicians can use Times New Roman (just kidding).
 You can see what your choices look like in the Sample box.

-8. When you finish fooling around with the fonts, click OK to go back to the Printer Setup dialog box.

-9. Click the Partial Page tab of the Printer Setup dialog box, and then select a Partial Page Printing Style.
+- 9. When you finish fooling around with the fonts, click OK to go back to the Printer Setup dialog box. - 10.
+Click the Partial Page tab of the Printer Setup dialog box, and then select a Partial Page Printing Style.

 Fortunately, some graphics appear; otherwise, you wouldn't have a clue what these options are, would you?
 These options are for the environmentally friendly among you.
 Suppose that you feed two checks to the printer, but the check sheets have three checks each.
-You have a left-over check.
+You have a leftover check.